mmstewart/Server-Diagnostic-Application/README.md

 ---

 To get the program to run, you just need to enter a url.
-You do not need to enter (https://...).

 On the URL line, enter www.example.com or example.com